apprenticecto/create-aws-ec2-with-terraform/README.md

 - create an 'admin' group with 'Full Access EC2' policy attached
 - add the user to the admin group

-### Create and destroy an EC2
+### Create and destroy an EC2 instance
 The file `ec2_instance.tf` contains the Terraform code to create (and then destroy) an ec2 instance, with a specific [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).

 Run `terraform apply` to create the specified instance on your AWS account.
+Type 'yes' when prompted, to confirm the creation.

+Check on your aws console that the instance is actually running.

 Run `terraform destroy` to create the specified instance on your AWS account.
+Type 'yes' when prompted, to confirm the destroy.

+Again, you should check from your console, that your instance is terminated.

 ### Commit and push your code to your remote repo
 After successfully destroying your instance: